Edens Landing, Queensland: Education

+There is no secondary school in Edens Landing.
+The nearest government secondary school is Loganlea State High School in Loganlea to the north-west.

 Transport

 Edens Landing is serviced by the Logan City bus company with bus 562 making stops along the main street of Castile Crescent.
 This bus service connects at the Loganholme bus station and interchange (located adjacent to the Logan Hyperdome shopping centre) with a variety of bus services to the Brisbane CBD.
 Edens Landing also has a railway station that is part of the Beenleigh railway line.

-Health

-Edens Landing has its own medical centre and pharmacy located on Castile Crescent in the Edens Landing shop complex.